rcmdnk/vim_emu/README.md

 Note: You can enable all vim features, but it may make your key input/mouse move slow.
 Such Yank/Delete/Change Mode is especially heavy.
 (To do: make it light...)

+Currently some options are disabled because they have too much key mappings and it affects on the performance of Mac.

+If you want, try full_option branch.

+Currently, following options are available in addition to above:

+* Enable Vim Visual Block Mode.
+* Enable Vim Repeat (Currently comented out).

 ## Applications
 The default setting enables vim emulation on applications w/o Terminal (iTerm),